 Engineers love Venice — a completely man-made environment rising from the sea, with no visible means of support.
 Romantics revel in its atmosphere of elegant decay, seeing the peeling plaster and seaweed-covered stairs as a metaphor for beauty in decline.
 And first-time visitors are often stirred deeply, awaking from their ordinary lives to a fantasy world unlike anything they've ever experienced before.
 Built on a hundred islands with wealth from trade with the East, its exotic-looking palaces are laced together by sun-speckled canals.
 The car-free streets suddenly make walkers feel big, important, and liberated.
-It's basically one giant amusement park for grown-ups, centuries in the making.
 By day, Venice is a city of museums and churches, packed with great art.
-Linger over lunch, trying to crack a crustacean with weird legs and antennae.
 At night, when the hordes of day-trippers have gone, another Venice appears.
 Dance across a floodlit square.
 Glide in a gondola through quiet canals while music echoes across the water.
 Pretend it's Carnevale time, don a mask — or just a fresh shirt — and become someone else for a night.

 At a Glance